Portrait of Queen Victoria as a young woman

 Large brooches were paired with matching bracelets.
 Girandoles – drop cluster earrings – gained favor as hair trends shifted from bonnets and ear-covering twists to styles that exposed earlobes.
 Many women wore ferroniéres – simple chains around the head with a gem dangling in the middle of the forehead.
 In place of purses, women wore chatelaines, belt-like chains that suspended tools and belongings from their waists.

-The Romantic period saw a surge in Middle-Age nostalgia and a revival of Renaissance styles.
+The Romantic period saw a surge in middle-aged nostalgia and a revival of Renaissance styles.
 Archaeological expeditions sparked interest in ancient cultures, and styles featuring Roman-influenced micromosaics, lava rock from Pompeii, and coral were popular souvenir items.
 After Queen Victoria and Prince Albert purchased their Balmoral estate in Scotland, Victoria began to favor the multi-colored agate jewelry made in the region, leading to a surge in its popularity.
 She also adored cameos, which saw a resurgence in popularity.

 Back to blog